 May 25th - After the Nexus 9 had been removed from the Google Store last month, HTC has confirmed that the tablet has officially completed its manufacturing run and is now retired.

 Android Tablets Guide

-This complete guide includes a full analysis of the best android phones available including a collection of the most recent reviews and explanation of what phones are best for you.
-Feel free to browse our sortable directory of all devices that includes lists of the best, available, upcoming, and rumored Android phones.
+This complete guide includes a full analysis of the best android tablets available including a collection of the most recent reviews and explanation of what tablets are best for you.
+Feel free to browse our sortable directory of all devices that includes lists of the best, available, upcoming, and rumored Android tablets.

 Curated by our staff of experts and updated regularly.